pc-aide/AWS/Curriculum/7 Appliacation Load Balancer.md

 ## Acronym
 * WAF - Web Application Firewall

+## Terminology
+* Listeners
+  * A listener is a process that checks for connection requests, using the protocol & port that you configure.
+The rules that you define for a listener determine how the load balancer routes request to the targets in one or more target groups.

 ## Ports
 * 80 - HTTP
 * 8080 - Alternative port for HTTP.
 See also ports 80 and 8080